cbigger/gptd/README.md

 <br />
 ### Run the basic python console server

-Clone this repository to your local machine:
+You *could* clone this bloaty, soon to be madeover repository to your local machine, but I recommend you head to the versions tab and download a source or .deb file for a release directly
 `git clone https://github.com/cbigger/gptd.git`

 `cd gptd/`